jasongilman/proto-repl-demo/demos.md

 This is a list of demos for the Proto REPL package for Atom.
 It assumes you've followed the setup steps in the README first.
 Follow the steps in this file to see a demonstration of the different capabilities of Proto REPL.

-Keyboard shortcuts below refer to the `cmd` key.
-Use that if you're on Mac OSX or the equivalent for your operating system.
+## A Note About Keyboard Shortcuts

+Keyboard shortcuts below refer to using `ctrl-,` then a letter.
+That means press the `ctrl` key and the comma key at the same time, release them, and then press the subsequent letter.
+Some keyboard shortcuts also include the shift key.

 ## Demo: Start the REPL

 Start the REPL using one of the following methods.

-* Use the keyboard shortcut - cmd-alt-L
+* Use the keyboard shortcut - `ctrl-, L`
 * Select the menu item "Packages" -> "proto-repl" -> "Start REPL"
-* Bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"
+* Bring up the Command Palette (ctrl-, p) and select "Proto REPL: Toggle"

 ### How Does it Work?